syncfusion-content/xamarin-docs/Xamarin/Accordion/Appearance.md

 ![Xamarin Forms Accordion with VSM](accordion_images/Accordion_VSM.png)

-You can download the entire source of this demo from [here](https://github.com/SyncfusionExamples/Xamarin-Accordion-VisualStateManager).
+You can download the entire source of this demo [here](https://github.com/SyncfusionExamples/Xamarin-Accordion-VisualStateManager).